The Simultaneous Assignment Problem: Approximation Algorithms

 \begin{theorem} Assume that $\mc H$ has the local-interval property and $\mc L=\emptyset$.
-If $G$ is a cactus graph with minimum cycle length $m$, then the integrality gap of~(\ref{lp:degLp}) is at most $\sfrac{m}{m-1}$. \end{theorem} \begin{proof} It is easy to see that there exists $m$ forests $F_1,\dots,F_{m}$ which cover every edge at least $(m-1)$-times. \end{proof}
+If $G$ is a cactus graph with minimum cycle length $m$, then the integrality gap of~(\ref{lp:simultan:degLp}) is at most $\frac{m}{m-1}$. \end{theorem} \begin{proof} It is easy to see that there exist $m$ forests $F_1,\dots,F_{m}$ which cover every edge at least $(m-1)$-times.